rogerioagjr/rogerioagjr.github.io/_pages/cv.md

 * Upgraded the algorithms used in the automated segmentation of OCT images from UNets to Transformers.
 Implemented the new algorithm without hurting execution time by processing OCT images as sequences of 1D A-scans, instead of 2D input.
+Patent No. US 2023/0196572 A1

 ### Bridgewater Associates - [*www.bridgewater.com*](https://www.bridgewater.com)
 *Westport, CT* | *Jun 2020 - Aug 2020*